uranija/FinalProject/README.md

 # Gradle for Android and Java Final Project

 In this project, I created an app with multiple flavors that uses multiple libraries and Google Cloud Endpoints.
+This Android app fetches jokes from the GCE module and passes them to the Android Library for display.

 ## App consists of four modules.
 - A **Java library** that provides jokes,